detunized/blog/content/posts/0023-go-telegram-bot-2.md

 I quickly shopped around for an SQLite package for Go and found [go-sqlite3](https://github.com/mattn/go-sqlite3).
 This seems to be a very popular package.
 It allows me to use the standard `database/sql` package and it acts as a driver, which allows the Go database engine to talk to SQLite databases.
 So far so good.
 I'll use that then.

-Since I'm writing everything in Go, I desperately need to use the goroutines somewhere.
+Since I'm writing everything in Go, I desperately need to use goroutines somewhere.
 So the first thing I did was to move the reply functionality into a goroutine.

 ```golang
 for update := range updates {